Leandromaro/Threads/README.md

 ### Reentrant Synchronization

 Recall that a thread cannot acquire a lock owned by another thread.
 But a thread can acquire a lock that it already owns.
 Allowing a thread to acquire the same lock more than once enables reentrant synchronization.
 This describes a situation where synchronized code, directly or indirectly, invokes a method that also contains synchronized code, and both sets of code use the same lock.
 Without reentrant synchronization, synchronized code would have to take many additional precautions to avoid having a thread cause itself to block.

+### Atomic Access

+In programming, an atomic action is one that effectively happens all at once.
+An atomic action cannot stop in the middle: it either happens completely, or it doesn't happen at all.
+No side effects of an atomic action are visible until the action is complete.

+We have already seen that an increment expression, such as c++, does not describe an atomic action.
+Even very simple expressions can define complex actions that can decompose into other actions.
+However, there are actions you can specify that are atomic:

+ - Reads and writes are atomic for reference variables and for most primitive variables (all types except long and double).
+ - Reads and writes are atomic for all variables declared volatile (including long and double variables).
+__Atomic actions cannot be interleaved, so they can be used without fear of thread interference__.
+However, this does not eliminate all need to synchronize atomic actions, because memory consistency errors are still possible.
+Using volatile variables reduces the risk of memory consistency errors, because any write to a volatile variable establishes a happens-before relationship with subsequent reads of that same variable.
+This means that changes to a volatile variable are always visible to other threads.
+What's more, it also means that when a thread reads a volatile variable, it sees not just the latest change to the volatile, but also the side effects of the code that led up the change.

+## Immutable Objects

+An object is considered immutable if its state cannot change after it is constructed.
+Maximum reliance on immutable objects is widely accepted as a sound strategy for creating simple, reliable code.

+Immutable objects are particularly useful in concurrent applications.
+Since they cannot change state, they cannot be corrupted by thread interference or observed in an inconsistent state.

+Programmers are often reluctant to employ immutable objects, because they worry about the cost of creating a new object as opposed to updating an object in place.
+The impact of object creation is often overestimated, and can be offset by some of the efficiencies associated with immutable objects.
+These include decreased overhead due to garbage collection, and the elimination of code needed to protect mutable objects from corruption.

+Five rules for class immutability:
+ 1. Don’t provide methods that modify the object’s state
+ 2. Ensure that the class can’t be extended
+ 3. Make all fields final
+ 4. Make all fields private
+ 5. Ensure exclusive access to any mutable components

+ - What are the advantages of immutable object?
+Immutable objects are thread safe, because the state of that object will never be changed, so when different process/thread try to read that object will always get the same result.
+So it makes concurrent programming a lot cleaner and easier to write.

+ - What are the disadvantages of immutable object?
+Every time you want to modify an object you have to create a new one.
+This may cause out of memory issue when creating a lot of big/complicated objects.

 ## Producer - Consumer
 Producer–consumer problem (also known as the bounded-buffer problem) is a classic example of a multi-process synchronization problem.
 The problem describes two processes, the producer and the consumer, which share a common, fixed-size buffer used as a queue.